List of autodidacts

-This is a list of notable autodidacts.
-The list includes people who have been partially or wholly self-taught.
-Some notables listed did receive formal educations, including some college, although not in the field(s) for which they became prominent.
+This is a list of notable people described as autodidacts by the media.
+An autodidact is someone who is partially or wholly self-taught.
+Some people listed may have received a formal education, including some college, but not in the fields in which they became prominent.

 Historical education levels

 Because of the large increase in years of education since 1800, especially during the early 20th century, it is difficult to define autodidactism and to compare autodidacts during different time periods.